hyperledger-archives/composer/packages/composer-website/jekylldocs/problems/diagnostics.md

 ## Composer Runtime - David

-- logLevel -> network deploy and loglevel designed for doing this shit.
+- loglevel -> network deploy and loglevel designed for doing this.
 - docker command to get logs out `docker logs <chaincode container>` <-- this gets more complex. chaincode names dev-<businessnetworkname><composerruntimeversion>

 - composer runtime < should loglevel be here. (mebs next week)